 “They'd unload their own gear, play to wide-eyed teenagers and then load up the van again taking their few bucks – and for men with wives, partners and kids there were embarrassingly few bucks – without the suggestion there was any indignity in it.
 Herbs were more than a band, they were a flashpoint.
 The kids in the hall liked them, those in the staffroom often much less certain what to think.
 Herbs were special.
 They were in the vanguard of Pacific reggae, their multi-racial make-up meant they brought various PI sounds to bear, and they were urban Polynesia.”

-The cover of their recording debut also showed their political colours, with a photo of the infamous police eviction of the Bastion Point protestors in 1978.
+The cover of their debut Record showed their political colours: the infamous police eviction of the Bastion Point protestors in 1978.

 The cover of their recording debut also showed their political colours, with a black and white photo of the infamous police eviction of the Bastion Point protestors in 1978.
 It set the tone for where this band was coming from.
 The band pulled together a strong set of six originals for What’s be Happen? – they knew they were doing something right when people started asked them about the song off the EP, ‘Dragons And Demons’, wanting to know which Bob Marley album it was from.